theseanything/civilservicelgbt.github.io/_posts/2019-06-01-civil-service-pride-season-starts-now.md

 You can register to attend these events by [completing our registration form](https://forms.gle/23Trq8wuLa7VroJJ9).
 All events, except Pride in London, still have spaces and registrations are open until 2 weeks prior to each event.

 > If you're organising a walking group at a Pride event, and it isn't listed above, please [contact us](/about/contact-us/) and we'll be happy to add it to our website.

+### T-shirts, banners and placards

+If you are joining us at one of the events listed above, we will be able to provide you with a Civil Service Pride t-shirt, free of charge.
+We will email you to ask for your size and your address around 2 weeks before the event.

+We will also be able to loan banners and placards to you if you're organising a walking group at these locations or elsewhere.
+Just [get in touch](/about/contact-us).

 ## An inclusive place to work